stomita/lwc-directive-comparator/README.md

 }
 ```

-The template markup goes like this without any getters in the class.
+The template markup goes like this.
+Note that it does not have any getters in the class.

 ```html
 <template>